Privacy Policy

 Clawvisor is not directed at individuals under the age of 13.
 We do not knowingly collect personal information from children.

 We may update this Privacy Policy from time to time.
+For material changes, we will notify you at least thirty (30) days in advance by email or through a prominent notice within the Service.
 Changes will be posted on this page with an updated date.

 For questions about this Privacy Policy, contact us at support@clawvisor.com.